minecraftacted/Actodo/README.md

 # Actodo
-Simple, and fast Todo app for
+Simple, and fast todo app for win, mac, and ubuntu.